binary-manu/rpm/README.md

   real time clock memory).
 This only covers the first 128 bytes of such data;
 * command line versions of the operations above.

+CMOS save/restore was meant as a simple ways to backup the current BIOS configuration before experimenting with settings or changing the battery.
+However, while it works well with some BIOSes, it totally fails with others.
+It is import to test it on a system-by-system basis before relying on it to produce usable backups.

 ### Command line options

 The `/MBS`, `/MBL`, `/CMS` and `/CML` switches are used to save or load either